Meet the Team

 Our Board is unique and critical to our mission and growth.

 Our Board of Directors is comprised of community and national leaders with expertise in a wide range of areas, including training, advocacy, education, nursing, medicine and business development.
-The Board meets in person every quarter and is responsible for taking care of the strategic and financial health of the organization on an ongoing basis.
-Read the biographies of our current board members.
-If you think you'd like to join us or to learn more about the commitment of board service, send us an email to firstname.lastname@example.org .
+The Board meets in person regularly and is responsible for taking care of the strategic and financial health of the organization on an ongoing basis.

 April Gaeta is the mom of Kid Vice President Leo Gaeta.
 The Gaeta family saw first-hand the inadequacies of the financial safety net for residents of long-term care facilities; both April’s father and mother-in-law spent their final years in Alzheimer’s units.
 These experiences inspired April to get involved, help where she could, and raise awareness.
 She learns from watching Leo, who displays the simple, childlike insistence that justice be service, that hurt is never ignored, and that the only way is to love BIG.
 April is a small business owner who brings a broad range of knowledge and a unique perspective to our organization.
 Her favorite things are road trips, hiking, learning, and quality time and good food shared with loved ones.